BlueBrain/MorphIO/doc/feature/morphologyRead.md

 on top of Option 2.

 Option 5 parses always the data in the ctor using a future and thread pool synchronized in all getFoo() calls.
-This forces that the minimorph::Morphology has state and data, and we should remove the write API at the same time.
+This forces that the morphio::Morphology has state and data, and we should remove the write API at the same time.
 It has the disadvantage of loading all data deferred from the ctor, which requires out of core loading (or batching) for large amounts of morphologies.
 Client code using